TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/unicode.rst

 .. c:function:: PyObject* PyUnicode_FromStringAndSize(const char *u, Py_ssize_t size)

-   Create a Unicode object from the char buffer *u*.
+   Create a Unicode object kutoka the char buffer *u*.
 The bytes will be interpreted as being UTF-8 encoded.
 The buffer is copied into the new object.
 If the buffer is not *NULL*, the return value might be a shared object, i.e. modification of the data is not allowed.